 There is currently no public trading market for Mural ordinary shares.
-Mural intends to apply to have its ordinary shares authorized for listing on the Nasdaq Global Market under the symbol " " in connection with the distribution.
+Mural has applied to have its ordinary shares authorized for listing on the Nasdaq Global Market under the symbol "MURA" in connection with the distribution.
+No assurance can be given that Mural's listing application will be approved.

 Mural has not and will not set the initial price of its ordinary shares.
 The initial price will be established by the public markets.
 Mural cannot predict the price at which its ordinary shares will trade after the distribution.
 In fact, the combined trading prices, after the distribution, of the Mural ordinary shares that each Alkermes shareholder will receive in the distribution and Alkermes ordinary shares held at the record date may not equal the "regular way" trading price of an Alkermes ordinary share immediately prior to the distribution.
 The price at which Mural ordinary shares trade may fluctuate significantly, particularly until an orderly public market develops.
 Trading prices for Mural ordinary shares will be determined in the public markets and may be influenced by many factors.
 See "Risk Factors-Risks Related to Ownership of Our Ordinary Shares."